-Manual Actuators are mechanical devices consisting of a hand-operated knobs, levers or wheels.
-They are unpowered tools and used primarily in commercial applications for precise positioning.
+Manual Actuators are mechanical devices consisting of hand-operated knobs, levers, or wheels.
+They are unpowered tools and are used primarily in commercial applications for precise positioning.

 Pneumatic actuators use the energy of compressed air to generate rotary and linear movements to operate valves and dampers.
 In the broadest sense, an air cylinder is a pneumatic actuator.
 Most pneumatic actuators use a few standard components which are easy for technicians to maintain

 Motion control applications that use rotary pneumatic actuators generally fall in rack and pinion or paddle designs.
 Double-acting rack and pinion arrangements are often used.
 Multi-position, three, four, or five-stop actuators are often used for sequential assembly operations.
-The rotary actuators can also be used for indexing, stepping and picking up and placing movements.
+The rotary actuators can also be used for indexing, stepping, picking up, and placing movements.

 Pneumatic linear actuators are used in ascending stem valves to directly actuated gate valves, globe, etc. Two types are usually used, the diaphragm and the piston.
 Membrane styles are popular because their large surface area can generate tremendous force at moderate air pressure.
 The membrane is a rubber membrane, the edge of which is sealed with the outer housing of the actuator.